idamantium/uncommonplaces-jekyll/faq.md

 ### Why do you call yourself a designer?
 You seem more like an artist.

-I grew up watching my mom design, be that textiles [she would knit](https://www.instagram.com/aprioriknits/), graphic design layouts she would arrange, or interiors she would decorate.
+I grew up watching my mom design everything from [textiles](https://www.instagram.com/aprioriknits/) to visual layouts to interiors.
 Being a designer, with a client or pragmatic application in mind, resonates deeply with me, even if some of the stuff I make ends up feeling and acting like art.
 My brother is also a [successful designer](http://easterncollective.com/), so it runs in the family.

 ### What is experience design, exactly?